There are some existing guidelines for prevention and management of concussions in baseball. Here are some for MLB and Little League.

 Note 6/16/22: A new CBA was agreed upon earlier this year.
 There is a list of updated items on the MLB Players Association website, but the CBA is not yet posted as of this date.
 The only item I see with regard to medical issues is the following: “Best-in-class medical benefits for Players and their families.”
 I see no concussion-specific item listed, so assume the requirements from the earlier CBA remain in effect.

-Placement on the 7-Day Disabled List
+Placement on the 7-Day Injured List

 The 7-day agreement is established for acute concussions.
-There is a concussion-specific form that must be completed and submitted to both the Office of the Commissioner and
+There is a concussion-specific form that must be completed and submitted to both the Office of the Commissioner and the Players Association.

 See also: